openforis/sepal-doc/docs/source/team/contribute.rst

     Experimental feature, still require some work to identify all the FAO related words and avoid false positives.

 If you want to spell check your work you can run a specific building tool based on `sphinxcontrib-spelling <https://sphinxcontrib-spelling.readthedocs.io/en/latest/customize.html#private-dictionaries>`_.
-Open a terminal and move to the :code:`sepal-doc/docs/` forler.
+Open a terminal and move to the :code:`sepal-doc/docs/` folder.
 There run the following command:

 .. code-block::

     make spelling

-A long output of mispelled word will be displayed in your terminal. it's not really user-friendly.
-It's also building a spelling folder that contains all the files with mispelled words  in :code:`sepal-doc/docs/build/spelling/`.
+A long output of misspelled word will be displayed in your terminal. it's not really user-friendly.
+It's also building a spelling folder that contains all the files with misspelled words  in :code:`sepal-doc/docs/build/spelling/`.

 For each line you will have:

 -   the file
 -   the line
--   the mispelled word
+-   the misspelled word
 -   a list of suggestion
 -   the context